A Leray-Serre spectral sequence for Lagrangian Floer theory: Perturbation data

-We denote by as the Banach space of class $C^l$ $1$-forms on $B$ with values in the fiberwise-zero-average functions.
+We denote by as the Banach space of class $C^l$ $1$-forms on $B$ with values in the fiberwise-zero-average $C^k$ functions (we will suppress the $l,k$ unless important).
 A \emph{fibered Hamiltonian perturbation} is a choice of such a 1-form $\sigma$.
-Such a form determines a form on $TE$ by pullback and the associated 2-form
+Such a form determines a form on $E$ by pullback that we also denote by $\sigma$.
+We can use it to perturb the minimal coupling form to